Abatement Academy

 Welcome to Abatement Academy

 The Virginia Opioid Abatement Authority (OAA) and the Virginia Institute of Government (VIG) conducted the first round of “Abatement Academy” workshops in 2023.
-The recordings and related information are below.
-The OAA is working on a second round of free “Abatement Academy” webinars for 2024 that will be posted here in the near future.
+The recordings and related information are listed below under "Previous Abatement Academy Videos and Resources".
+The OAA is continuing with a second round of free “Abatement Academy” webinars for 2024 with topics, dates, and registration forms posted below.
 The Academy webinars are free and highlight examples of programs and strategies currently operating in Virginia that align with nationally recognized principles for the use of funds from opioid litigation.
 The intended audience includes local government representatives, state agency professionals, and groups or individuals who provide services or support to people suffering from opioid use disorders.

 The 2024 Abatement Academy will also include one-day in-person workshops on June 11 (Hampton), September 5 (Winchester) and October 10 (Fredericksburg).